-Safety equipment must be designed, constructed, arranged and maintained so as to function reliably at time of need.
+Arrangements for deploying and boarding safety equipment must be designed, constructed and maintained so as to function reliably and safely during emergency conditions at all times.

-2.7 OPERATING INSTRUCTIONS
+2.9 OPERATING INSTRUCTIONS

-Persons must have sufficient information and knowledge to effectively use all available safety equipment at time of need.
+Persons must be provided with sufficient information and knowledge to enable them to effectively use all available safety equipment at time of need.

-2.8 SEARCH AND RESCUE
+2.10 SEARCH AND RESCUE

-Arrangements must be provided to facilitate search and rescue operations both during daylight and at night.
+Arrangements must be provided such that safety equipment facilitates search and rescue operations at all times during daylight and at night.

-2.9 IDENTIFICATION
+2.11 IDENTIFICATION

-Measures must be provided to facilitate rapid identification of the parent vessel should an incident occur.
+Measures must be provided to facilitate rapid identification of the parent vessel to which safety equipment was fitted should an incident occur.